RedHatProductSecurity/security-data-guidelines/docs/purl.md

 ## Identifying RPM modules

 [RPM modules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_software_with_the_dnf_tool/assembly_distribution-of-content-in-rhel-9_managing-software-with-the-dnf-tool#con_modules_assembly_distribution-of-content-in-rhel-9)
 allow grouping a set of RPMs to represent a single component.
-Installing for example the `nodejs` module may result in the installation of the `c-ares` library, the `npm` package manager, the `nodejs` runtime, among other RPM packages.
+Installing, for example, the `nodejs` module may result in the installation of the `c-ares` library, the `npm` package manager, the `nodejs` runtime, among other RPM packages.

-RPM modules do not an existing purl type.
-We most often want to refer to a specific RPM without a module, and rarely to the RPM module itself, therefore we use the RPM type to refer to the specific RPM, and add an `rpmmod` qualifier to specify the module.
-For example the purl for the `libecap` RPM in the `squid:4` module available for RHEL 8.6 EUS would be the following:
+RPM modules do not have an existing purl type.
+In most cases, we want to refer to a specific RPM without a module, and rarely to the RPM module itself.
+Therefore, we use the RPM type to refer to the specific RPM, and add an `rpmmod` qualifier to specify the module.
+For example, the purl for the `libecap` RPM in the `squid:4` module available for RHEL 8.6 EUS would be the following:

 ```
-pkg:rpmmod/redhat/squid@4:8040020210420090912:522a0ee4?arch=ppc64le&repository_id=rhel-8-for-x86_64-appstream-eus-rpms__8_DOT_6
+pkg:rpm/redhat/libecap@1.0.1-2.module%2Bel8.1.0%2B4044%2B36416a77?rpmmod=squid:4:8030020200828070549:30b713e6&arch=ppc64le&repository_id=rhel-8-for-x86_64-appstream-eus-rpms__8_DOT_6
 ```

-The version component of the purl is a value that contains the Stream, Version, and Context, delimited by a colon.
+The `rpmmod` qualifier of the purl is a value that contains the Stream, Version, and Context, delimited by a colon.

 ## Identifying container images